ARI SHAPIRO, Host:

 AMOS: An unusual strategy because most graduates don't tailor their studies to the market, consider a job in private business, or even start a company themselves, says economist Nabil Sukkar.

-Mr. NABIL SUKKAR (Economist): Actually, we have a central planning culture, I call it, where people thought that they go to college to end up working with the public sector.
+NABIL SUKKAR: Actually, we have a central planning culture, I call it, where people thought that they go to college to end up working with the public sector.

-Mr. NASSER JAROUDI (Car Salesman): Since the 2nd of January we have sold almost 70 cars.
+NASSER JAROUDI: Since the 2nd of January we have sold almost 70 cars.

 AMOS: Seventy cars?

 AMOS: What does that say about the economy in Damascus?

 JAROUDI: I think it says it's a healthy economy.

 AMOS: Booming for some, but Syria's education system doesn't teach the skills that young Syrians need to compete.